 T omoaki Nagao, also known as Nigo, is one of the most talked-about fashion designers working today.
-The Japanese entrepreneur came to prominence with his streetwear brand A Bathing Ape (BAPE), which he founded in 1993, and has since collaborated with artists and musicians including Pharrell Williams (with whose Billionaire Boys Club and Ice Cream clothing lines Nigo partnered), KAWS and Kanye West.
+The Japanese entrepreneur came to prominence with his streetwear brand A Bathing Ape (BAPE), which he founded in 1993, and has since collaborated with artists and musicians including Pharrell Williams (with whose Billionaire Boys Club and Ice Cream clothing lines Nigo partnered) and KAWS.
 When Nigo isn’t designing his clothing label HUMAN MADE® he is often making music with his hip-hop group HONEST BOYZ®, producing for the pop group BILLIE IDLE®, or collecting objects of the kind that will be included in the forthcoming NIGOLDENEYE® auction.

 Which artists did you collaborate with early on?